Location of Berchtesgaden

 Find the Murals in Old Town

-The town of Berchtesgaden was formed around the Collegiate Church of St Peter and St Paul, built in 1102.
-From there, the town grew and by the 1500s there was a bustling Marktplatz (market square) with a farmers' market still held every Friday from 8:00 - noon.
+The town of Berchtesgaden was formed around the Collegiate Church of St. Peter and St. Paul, built in 1102.
+The town grew and by the 1500s there was a bustling marktplatz (market square) with a farmers' market held every Friday from 8:00 to noon.
 The tower of the Hirschenhaus (deer House) punctuates the Alp-backed skyline, but visitors should keep their eyes at street-level.

-The Altstadt (old town) is beautifully adorned with intricate murals.
-Known as Lüftlmalerei (Bavarian frescoes), Berchtesgaden has the oldest non-religious murals in the Bavarian Alps.
+The altstadt (old town) is beautifully adorned with intricate murals.
+Known as lüftlmalerei (Bavarian frescoes), Berchtesgaden has the oldest non-religious murals in the Bavarian Alps.
 The Hirschenhaus's 1610 Monkey Facade looks like a historical scene when standing back, but on closer review you see the townspeople have monkey faces.
-According to a local historian, this unusual work of art was done to spite the family who wouldn't pay.
+According to a local historian, this unusual work of art was done to spite the patrons who wouldn't pay.

 Another Lüftlmalerei of note is the memorial to Bavarian soldiers from both World Wars near the Royal Palace.